Sum-of-Gaussians tensor neural networks for high-dimensional Schr\"odinger equation: Range-splitting acceleration

 where the three terms with the big $\mathcal{O}$ correspond to the short-, long- and mid-range calculations, respectively.
 Specifically, for the computation of the long-range contribution in Eq.~\eqref{eq::long_2Dintegral}, the summation of the Chebyshev expansion is handled efficiently.
 First, the constituent one-dimensional integrals within the term $\mathcal{I}_{t_1,t_2,i,j}^{n,\ell,\text{long}}$ are pre-computed and stored.
 The final result is then assembled through an $O(S^2N^2)$ linear combination of these integrals, further reducing the overall computational cost for this component.
 Step 5 requires solving a generalized eigenvalue problem.
 Both the Cholesky decomposition and the solution of the subsequently transformed standard eigenvalue problem have a computational complexity of $\mathcal{O}(p^3)$ \cite{golub2013matrix}.
 Step 6 then involves the computation of the penalty term in Eq.~\eqref{eq::loss} to enforce the Pauli exclusion principle, which has a complexity of $\mathcal{O}(3p^2N^2KT_{\text{eval}})$.

 To summarize the above analysis, the total computational complexity of the SOG-TNN method for one step is

 which shows that the architecture overcomes the challenge of high-dimensional integrations.
 Furthermore, the Gaussians are also well-suited for sparse storage, thus yielding substantial savings in memory overhead.
-Consequently, it is not difficult to estimate the order of the memory cost by the SOG-TNN method, which is $\mathcal{O}\left(pNK+p^2+K+S^2+SK+M\right).$ Moreover, the SOG-TNN computational complexity linearly dependents on the number of Gaussians, making the method amenable to further acceleration by reducing the number of Gaussians.
+Consequently, it is not difficult to estimate the order of the memory cost by the SOG-TNN method, which is $\mathcal{O}\left(pNK+p^2+K+S^2+SK+M\right).$ Moreover, the computational complexity of the SOG-TNN linearly depends on the number of Gaussians, making the method amenable to further acceleration by reducing the number of Gaussians.
 Model reduction techniques can be applied to construct optimized SOG expansions; see, for example, \cite{greengard2018anisotropic,kammler1977prony,beylkin2019computing, gao2022kernel,lin2025weighted} for a review of such methods.